Samyak2/Samyak2.github.io/_posts/2021-07-04-water-docker.md

 ---
-title: "Abstractions are like water"
+title: "On water and systems"
 date: 2021-07-04
 categories:
   - blog